turahe/laravel-counters/README.md

         {

             // create Counters
-            //This will create a counter with inital value as 3, and every increment 5 will be added.
+            //This will create a counter with initial value as 3, and every increment 5 will be added.
             Counter::create([
                 'key' => 'number_of_downloads',
                 'name' => 'Visitors',
                 'initial_value' => 3,
                 'step' => 5
             ]);
-            //This counter will has 0 as inital_value and 1 as step Counter::create([
+            //This counter will have 0 as initial_value and 1 as step Counter::create([
                 'key' => 'number_of_downloads2',
                 'name' => 'Visitors2'